twocaretcat/astro-snapshot/README.md

 > [!NOTE]
 > Some package managers may block Puppeteer's install scripts.
 Refer to the [troubleshooting](#troubleshooting) section
-> if you run into this issue.
+> if you run into any issues.

 This package is available on both [JSR](https://jsr.io/@twocaretcat/astro-snapshot) and [npm](https://www.npmjs.com/package/@twocaretcat/astro-snapshot).
 It also supports the `astro add` command to update